Luke 21:25-36

 by those Native to this country.

-And on Christmas, we watch as
+And on Christmas, we

 a middle eastern family shuttles around without a home,